We’re sharing some of our favorite posts from over the years! This post was originally published in February of 2013.

 2. You have to reconcile within your ethnic community.

 Few people dislike Latinos more than other Latinos.
 This is our dirty little secret.
 The category “Latino” lumps together a broad spectrum of countries, traditions, languages, and dialects.
-And we do not always get along.
+And we don’t always get along.

 This is not unique to the Latino community, though, is it?
 I bet, if you look around, you can find tension within your own ethnic community.